MicrosoftDocs/power-pages-docs/power-pages-docs/configure/component-rte-tutorial.md

 ---
-title: "Tutorial: How to add a rich text component to a basic form"
+title: "Tutorial: How to add a rich text component to a form"
-description: Walk-through example steps for adding a rich text component to a basic form in Power Pages.
+description: Walk-through example steps for adding a rich text component to a form in Power Pages.
 author: GitanjaliSingh33msft
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 01/31/2023
+ms.date: 02/03/2023
 ms.subservice:
 ms.author: gisingh
 ms.reviewer: ndoelman